The SEN Team

 Ms McLeish, a member of the Leadership Team, line manages SEN and works closely with the SENCOs to ensure outstanding provision for our students.

-In addition, we have two SENCOs who are responsible for the Key Stages indicated below.
+In addition, we have our SENCO who is responsible for all SEN students..

 SENCO: Miss S Nicholson BA (Hons) PGCE, QTS, SENCO Qualification

 Miss Nicholson is a qualified teacher of religious studies, philosophy and ethics teaching to GCSE and A level; she also teaches LIFE (Personal Social and Health Education).
 In the past, Miss Nicholson has worked as an inclusion support worker in a specialist SEN school specialising in behaviour management for students with ASD, Downs syndrome and Pathological Demand Avoidance Disorder.
 She also trained and worked as a higher level teaching assistant and is PECS Applied Behaviour Analysis; she also has a working knowledge of MAKTON (sign language) trained.

 Learning Support Assistants

 We have a significant number of learning support assistants (LSAs) who give support to both students and staff.
 All LSAs take a role before school, during break/lunchtimes and after school in duties, supervision of students, homework club and other activities as appropriate.

 Specific LSAs have been trained in the delivery of the Fresh Start Programme – a catch-up phonics programme for those students who are below Level 3 in reading.